f5devcentral/techxchange-gitops-lab/docs/introduction.md

 1. Click the **Terminal -> New Terminal** menu item to open a bash shell session if one is not already open at the bottom of the window.

-1. Run the following command in the terminal window to generate the Kubernetes manifests you will be using in this lab:
+1. Run the following command in the terminal window to generate personalized Kubernetes manifests you will be using in this lab:

+    > **Note:** Since this is a new bash session, you will once again need to specify your GitHub username.
+Make sure to replace `<your github user name>` with actual your GitHub username.

     ```shell
     export GITHUB_USER=<your github user name>